List of black Nobel laureates

 The Nobel Prize is an annual, international prize first awarded in 1901 for achievements in Physics, Chemistry, Physiology or Medicine, Literature, and Peace, with an associated prize in Economics awarded since 1969.
-As of November 2022, Nobel Prizes had been awarded to 954 individuals, of whom 17 were Black recipients (1.7% of the 954 individual recipients).
+As of November 2022, Nobel Prizes had been awarded to 954 individuals, of whom 17 were black recipients (1.7% of the 954 individual recipients).

 Black people have received awards in three of the six award categories: twelve in Peace (70.6% of the black recipients), four in Literature (23.5%), and one in Economics (5.9%).
-The first Black recipient, Ralph Bunche, was awarded the Peace Prize in 1950.
-The most recent, Abdulrazak Gurnah, was awarded the Prize in Literature in 2021.
+The first black recipient, Ralph Bunche, was awarded the Nobel Peace Prize in 1950.
+W. Arthur Lewis became the first black recipient of a Nobel Prize in one of the sciences when he was awarded the Nobel Prize in Economic Sciences in 1979.
+The most recent black laureate, Abdulrazak Gurnah, was awarded the Nobel Prize in Literature in 2021.

-Among the Black laureates, three served as heads of state or government of their respective countries upon receiving the Nobel Prize, while one was awarded before taking office.
+Among the black Nobel laureates, three served as heads of state or government of their respective countries upon receiving the Nobel Prize, while one was awarded the prize before taking office.
 Those include Barack Obama of the United States and Ellen Johnson Sirleaf of Liberia, who were presidents, along with Abiy Ahmed of Ethiopia, who was prime minister; all of them were awarded the Peace Prize.
 In addition, Nelson Mandela of South Africa became a Nobel Peace laureate before being elected president.